 I am certified by the American Bicycling Education Association as a Cycling Savvy Instructor (CSI) and by the League of American Bicyclists as a League Cycling Instructor (LCI).
 I am the only bicycling educator who is certified by both organizations, and I actively maintain my certification by staying current with the best practices in bicycling education.
-As an LCI, I have comprehensive training to teach bicycling traffic safety.
+As a CSI and LCI, I have comprehensive training to teach bicycling traffic safety.
 I have been teaching bicycling traffic safety since 2012, when I was hired by Olympic College Bremerton as a bicycling instructor.
 BicycleTeacher is a direct outgrowth of my teaching at Olympic College, as I began to see that there were many people who could benefit from my services as a Bicycle Teacher.

 I also have a Master of Arts in Teaching degree from the University of Puget Sound, and a Bachelor of Fine Arts degree from Pacific Lutheran University.
 I have used both of these educational experiences, as a professional artist with a studio practice, and as an art teacher.
 I am a Certificated Teacher in Washington State, and continually improve my teaching practice through professional development and reading about educational best practices.
-I currently teach art classes in the woodworking department at the Pratt Fine Arts Center in Seattle, WA.
-I continue to pursue my career as a sculptor, as well, showing my work at Bainbridge Arts and Crafts, and Riversea Gallery, as well as at the annual General Assembly of the Unitarian Universalist Association.
+I continue to pursue my career as a sculptor, as well, showing my work at Riversea Gallery, as well as at the annual General Assembly of the Unitarian Universalist Association.
 You can see and purchase my artwork at my artist website here.